 My travel companion kept commanding me to “pep up!” but the truth is, I’m not peppy all the time.
 I don’t like talking for the sake of talking.
 I might use exclamation points liberally in writing but I’m not bubbly in real life.
 My head is usually lost in the clouds and I get irritated when someone tries to bring me back down to earth.
 This introversion is an undeniable part of me but maybe, someday, I’ll find someone who understands and lets me float around in thought and never runs out of interesting ideas to share.
 Here’s to hoping he’ll like salads, too, because I’m not going to stop making them.

 Thankfully, you all seem to enjoy salads almost as much as I do (I know Sarah does, at least!).
 I loosely adapted this one from two of my favorite recipe sources, Melissa Clark (Cook This Now) and America’s Test Kitchen (Healthy Family Cookbook).
 I knew it was going to be good, but the end result was leaps and bounds beyond my already high expectations.

 If I had to pick one salad to eat for the rest of my life, it might be this one.
 A bold statement, I know, but it’s a statement befitting this unapologetically bold salad.
 It’s overflowing with spicy arugula, salty feta cheese, sweet and crunchy carrot ribbons, chewy wheat berries and earthy chickpeas, tossed in a bright, lemony olive oil vinaigrette.
-Hop on over to Chesapeake TASTE for the recipe!

 P.s.
 If you want a little peek into my rarely photographed, humble little kitchen, it’s on Houzz this week!